CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Results

 \section{Results}

 This section details the key results for the benchmark models described in Section \ref{sec:methods}.
-CanadaFireSat covers the period 2016-2023: we train our models on years 2016-2021, while keeping 2022 for validation (Val) and 2023 for both test sets: Test and Test Hard (see Section \ref{sec:test_hard} for details).
-Table \ref{tab:results} reports the performance of our benchmark models on CanadaFireSat.
-Results are evaluated in terms of F1 score and PRAUC (Area Under the Precision-Recall Curve for the positive class \textit{fire} only), both being robust to imbalanced datasets.
+CanadaFireSat covers the period 2016-2023: we train our models on the years 2016-2021, while keeping 2022 for validation (Val) and 2023 for both test sets: Test and Test Hard.
+Results are evaluated in terms of F1 score and PRAUC (Area Under the Precision-Recall Curve for the positive class \textit{fire} only).
+Both metrics are robust to imbalanced datasets, contrarily to patch-level accuracy.
 The F1 score is defined as the harmonic mean between Precision (proportion of true positive pixels over pixels predicted as positive) and Recall (proportion of true positives over all actual positives):

 It provides information about how well the model minimizes both false negatives and false positives at a fixed threshold.
+We favor the F1 score over Intersection over Union (IoU) as the former is more commonly used in the wildfire forecasting literature.
 PRAUC summarizes the Precision-Recall trade-off across all thresholds for the class \textit{fire}.
+PRAUC is used to compensate for the single arbitrary threshold of the F1 score.
+Both metrics are impacted by fire prevalence and showcase regional and inter-annual variability.

-The benchmark models are tested against a baseline approach relying on the FWI.
-Wildfire forecasting maps are obtained from the FWI in the following way.
-First, for a given time step $t$ we extract the 8-day mean FWI map at $0.25$° over Canada from $t - 8$ to $t - 1$ included , and interpolate it at the target resolution of $100 \: m \times 100 \: m$.
-Then, the per-patch prediction is obtained by binarizing the interpolated FWI map.
+The benchmark models are tested against a baseline approach relying on the FWI in the following way: first, for a given time step $t$ we extract the 8-day mean FWI map at $0.25$° from $t - 8$ to $t - 1$ included , and interpolate it at the target resolution of $100 \: \text{m} \times 100 \: \text{m}$, then, the per-patch prediction is obtained by binarizing the interpolated FWI map.
 The optimal threshold is tuned on the validation set, referring to the year 2022: $\text{FWI}_{\text{th}} = 6$.
 The PRAUC is computed by scaling the FWI values with respect to the maximum value: $\text{FWI}_{\text{max}} = 50$.